Hiroshi Masuoka (voice actor)

 Hiroshi Masuoka (増岡 弘, Masuoka Hiroshi) was a Japanese actor, voice actor and narrator from Minami, Saitama Prefecture, Japan.
-He voiced the roles of Masuo Fuguta in Sazae-san and Jam Ojisan in Soreike!
+He famously voiced the roles of Masuo Fuguta in Sazae-san and Uncle Jam in Let's Go!
 Anpanman.
-He also voiced Kame-Sennin during the last episodes of Dragon Ball Z and all of Dragon Ball GT, following Kōhei Miyauchi's death.
-He was affiliated with the Tokyo Actor's Consumer's Cooperative Society at the time of his death.
+He also voiced Master Roshi in the last episodes of Dragon Ball Z and all of Dragon Ball GT, following the death of Kōhei Miyauchi.
+He was last affiliated with the Tokyo Actor's Consumer's Cooperative Society.